How do Super Bowl squares work?

 Filling it out

-Most squares let players choose their cells, but before the the numbers are assigned.
-It’s rather random, which keeps an even playing field for folks who many not be following football as closely as others.
+Most squares let players choose their cells, but before the numbers are assigned.
+It’s rather random, which keeps an even playing field for folks who may not be following football as closely as others.

 Assigning the numbers